Byron/gitoxide/crate-status.md

         * [x] read the primitive types `boolean`, `integer`, `string`
         * [x] read and interpolate trusted paths
         * [x] low-level API for more elaborate access to all details of `git-config` files
-        * [ ] a way to make changes to individual configuration files
+        * [ ] a way to make changes to individual configuration files in memory
+        * [ ] write configuration back
+        * [ ] auto-refresh configuration values after they changed on disk
+        * [ ] facilities to apply the [url-match](https://git-scm.com/docs/git-config#Documentation/git-config.txt-httplturlgt) algorithm and to [normalize urls](https://github.com/git/git/blob/be1a02a17ede4082a86dfbfee0f54f345e8b43ac/urlmatch.c#L109:L109) before comparison.
     * [x] mailmap
     * [x] object replacements (`git replace`)
     * [x] read git configuration